-This pricing model implies packages that contain a certain number of features.
+This SaaS pricing model implies packages that contain a certain number of features.
 One customer can purchase a basic package, and those who need a wider set of functions can buy a premium package, but at a higher cost.
 For example, ActiveCampaign applies this model.

-One may say that this is the easiest way to price a SaaS business.
+One may say that this is the easiest way to price a SaaS product.
 Users pay a fixed price for using your software regularly.
 Usually, a fee is charged monthly or once a year.

 For example, Basecamp uses this SaaS model for pricing.

-This enterprise software pricing model allows companies to purchase software for widespread use and not be concerned that they will spend too much since they only pay for active users.
+This enterprise SaaS software pricing model allows companies to purchase software for widespread use and not be concerned that they will spend too much since they only pay for active users.
 Probably the most popular example is Slack.

 This SaaS billing model allows consumers with varying requirements and budgets to decide the most suitable set of services for them.
 Namely, you can create different packages at different costs depending on the features they contain.
 A good example is Hubspot.